ishaangupta2311/ai-avatar-portfolio/README.md

+# Introduction

 This is a [Next.js](https://nextjs.org) that enables you to create a 3D AI Avatar of yourself and deploy it on the web.

 ## Tech Stack Overview

 - [x] NextJS
 - [x] TypeScript
 - [x] Prisma ORM